puppetlabs/bolt/2-acquiring-nodes/README.md

 ssh root@127.0.0.1:32768
 ```

-We'll need that list of ports in the next stages of this lab.
+We'll need that list of ports in the next stages of this exercise.